Lifetime Metabolomics for Paediatric Liver Cancer Detection and Therapy Assessment Using Organ-on-Chip Platforms

 Introduction

 Understanding cancer metabolism at the individual patient level is central to making accurate early-stage diagnoses and providing effective patient-specific treatments.
-While some methods do exist to study intra-cell metabolomics and inter-cell metabolic flux alterations (e.g., PET, MRI), their scalability and sensitivity are limited, hindering reliable investigations long-term.
+While some methods do exist to study intra-cell metabolomics and inter-cell metabolic flux alterations (e.g., PET, MRI), their scalability and sensitivity is limited, hindering reliable investigations long-term.

 Project Overview